mop-tracker/mop/README.md

 ### Mop: track stocks the hacker way ###
 Mop is a command-line utility that displays continuous up-to-date information about the U.S. markets and individual stocks.
-One screenhot is worth a thousand words:
+One screenshot is worth a thousand words:

 ![Screenshot](https://raw.github.com/michaeldv/mop/master/doc/screenshot.png "Mop Screenshot")